neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 ### Authentication and Authorization: A blend of open-source and proprietary solutions

 It goes without saying that the most important piece of online voting is security.
-In order to honor Zero Trust, every interface demands authentication:
+In order to honor Zero Trust, every interface demands verification:

-* A voter casting a ballot and initiating an HTTP request
+* An authenticated voter casting a ballot by initiating a protected HTTP request
-* An HTTP request hitting the API
+* An HTTP request over TLS hitting the API
-* The API inserting a record into the database
+* The API inserting a record over TLS into the database
-* Any request for monitoring data
+* An authenticated user requesting monitoring data
 * The entire continuous delivery pipeline integrating version control, CI, containerization, and deployment

 This will require a blend of solutions, and I think it makes sense to leverage proprietary implementations that have mastered